Physiotherapy MSc (Pre-Registration)

 Teaching and learning

-There is a blended approach to learning which provides a range of learning formats and teaching delivery styles.
-This facilitates an individualised approach to student learning, providing you with some flexibility in your preferred learning style.
+This course takes a blended approach to learning.
+It provides a range of learning formats and teaching delivery styles – and allows an individual approach, providing you with some flexibility in your preferred learning style.

 Interactive lectures will introduce key subject matter.
 Practical sessions, small group teaching and demonstrations will be used to facilitate skills development.